-Even so, the $50 or so per week it seems possible to make, based on my experience so far, is a helpful addition to anyone’s freelance income.
+Even so, I’ve dipped in and out of this activity on multiple occasions since I first did a UserTesting review, $50 or so per week seems like a realistic target, based on my experience.
+I’ve heard from other users with similar experiences.
+This is a helpful addition to anyone’s freelance income.
 The work itself is straightforward and enjoyable too.

 An Introduction to UserTesting